-According to Martina Maurič Lazar, "as far as Slovenian puppet theater is concerned, one cannot speak about tradition as a distinctive national style, but rather establish new aesthetics and a broad understanding of puppetry through the continuous research on artists who have created Slovenian puppetry" (Bertoncelj, 2021a). on the philosophical approach to the puppet and its dialogue with the puppeteer.
+According to Martina Maurič Lazar, "as far as Slovenian puppet theater is concerned, one cannot speak about tradition as a distinctive national style, but rather establish new aesthetics and a broad understanding of puppetry through the continuous research on artists who have created Slovenian puppetry" (Bertoncelj, 2021a).

+Regarding the projects from the 1990s, Silvan Omerzu was one of the first to break with the traditional notion of puppetry as an art form for children.
+His visually refined grotesque performances were based on the philosophical approach to the puppet and its dialogue with the puppeteer.
 Omerzu intertwined existentialist-oriented themes with social criticism and dark humor, thus enriching Slovenian puppetry with a more contemplative aesthetic and artistic component.

-A major step into the contemporary art and one of the key points in the revival of Slovenian puppetry is the beginning of the artistic work of Matija Solce around 2007,^{} about whose performances Uroš Trefalt says that "they change the established perception of Slovenian puppetry and demonstrate its potential for more creative possibilities than our theaters are aware of or are willing to accept."
+A major step into the contemporary art and one of the key points in the revival of Slovenian puppetry is the beginning of the artistic work of Matija Solce around 2007,\ about whose performances Uroš Trefalt says that "they change the established perception of Slovenian puppetry and demonstrate its potential for more creative possibilities than our theaters are aware of or are willing to accept."
 Trefalt adds that Solce is a "magnet for young artists and an important incentive to motivate them to create art with puppets" (Trefalt, 2014: 21).